naddison36/tx2uml/README.md

 ### Ethereum API providers

-Most Ethereum API providers do not provide tracing or debugging APIs as they are resource intensive on the server side.
+Most Ethereum API providers do not provide tracing or debugging APIs on their free plans as they are resource intensive on the server side.

+As of Aug 2022, [WatchData](https://www.watchdata.io/) is the only provider that offers tracing on a free plan.
+[ArchiveNode.io](https://archivenode.io/) also supports tracing and is free but it is only available to approved DeFi developers.

-- [ArchiveNode.io](https://archivenode.io/) brings archive data on the Ethereum blockchain to small time developers who otherwise couldn't afford it.
-They offer both Nethermind and Turbo-Geth archive nodes.
+- [ArchiveNode.io](https://archivenode.io/) offer both Nethermind and Erigon (fka Turbo-Geth) archive nodes.
 If you want to use one specifically, you can add either /nethermind or /turbogeth to the end of your endpoint.

+- [WatchData](https://www.watchdata.io/) supports [trace_transaction](https://docs.watchdata.io/powered-api/trace/trace_transaction) and is available on their free plan.

 - [Alchemy](https://alchemyapi.io/) supports [trace_transaction](https://docs.alchemy.com/reference/trace-transaction) on their paid [Growth plan](https://alchemyapi.io/pricing).